MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 The SDK provides a few channel adapters in some languages.
 More channel adapters are available through the Botkit and Community repositories.
-For more details, see the Bot Framework SDK repository's table of [channels and adapters](https://github.com/microsoft/botframework-sdk#channels-and-adapters).
+For more information, see the Bot Framework SDK repository's table of [channels and adapters](https://github.com/microsoft/botframework-sdk#channels-and-adapters).

 ### The Bot Connector REST API